geovbox/geovbox.com/content/about/lichangsheng/index.md

 Mobile: +86-18205187511
 Email: lichangsheng@smail.nju.edu.cn

-You can follow me in the [github](https://github.com/LI-Chang-Sheng), I will update the funny DEM codes in there.
+You can follow me in the [github](https://github.com/LI-Chang-Sheng), I will update the funny DEM codes there.

 > My research interests reside in structural geology, discrete element model and analogue model, as well as high performance computing (OpenMP, GPU).